 Where are the fibromyalgia tender points?

 The typical tender points that are used in the diagnosis of myalgia are shown in the diagram below.
-It is important to remember that everyone's symptoms are different - you may not have this exact distribution of pain points - it is quite common to have many more points than these, or to have some variation in tender points.
+It is important to remember that everyone's symptoms are different; it is quite common to have many more points than these, or to have some variation in tender points.

-A doctor's examination will check for the particularly tender spots on your body.
+A doctor's examination will check forparticularly tender spots.
 During the examination the doctor may press firmly with a thumb on these areas.
-The amount of pressure used by the doctor does not cause pain in people without fibromyalgia (or other causes of pain).
-However, the pressure typically causes people with fibromyalgia to flinch.
+The amount of pressure used by the doctor does not cause pain in people without fibromyalgia

 There is no laboratory test that confirms the condition.
-It is diagnosed on the history (the symptoms that you describe to your doctor) and the typical findings of tenderness.
+It is diagnosed on the history (the symptoms that you describe to your doctor) alongside normal examination findings other than typical findings of tenderness.
 The presence of the other symptoms listed above tends to support the diagnosis.

 Many of these symptoms are 'nonspecific' - which means they are found in other conditions such as irritable bowel syndrome, medication headache, Addison's disease and obstructive sleep apnoea.
 However, if they all occur together, at the same time as pressure point tenderness, they suggest a diagnosis of fibromyalgia.

-On the other hand, if you have other noticeable symptoms which are not on the list - for example joint swelling, or fever, or weight loss - those do not support a diagnosis of fibromyalgia, and your doctor is likely to look for other causes of your symptoms.
+On the other hand, other symptoms which are not on the list - for example, joint swelling, fever or weight loss - those do not support a diagnosis of fibromyalgia.
+Another cause for the symptoms will be looked for.

-If your doctor is not certain, perhaps because your symptoms are not typical, or because you are particularly tired, they may want to do some simple blood tests to rule out other diseases that can cause similar symptoms, such as an underactive thyroid gland, early osteoarthritis, rheumatoid arthritis, or anaemia.
+Simple blood tests will usually be ordered to rule out other diseases that can cause similar symptoms, such as an underactive thyroid gland, early osteoarthritis, rheumatoid arthritis, or anaemia.
+In fibromyalgia, all blood tests are usually normal.

 There is no cure for fibromyalgia.
-Treatments aim to reduce symptoms as much as possible.
+Treatments aim to reduce symptoms as much as possible and to improve quality of life.
+Remission can be achieved.
 Over the years several different treatments have been advocated, with variable rates of success.

 Which is the best treatment for fibromyalgia?

-Exercise does not always help but it improves symptoms in a high proportion of cases.
-If you are able, consider gradually building up to more and more exercise.
+Exercise improves symptoms in a very high proportion of cases..
 Aerobic exercises which cause very little pounding, such as walking, cycling and swimming, and resistance exercises (which are strengthening with no pounding impact at all) are thought to be best.
 Stretching exercises such as yoga may also help.
+Gradually increasing the amount of exercise (time and intensity) has been shown to have the best effect on fibromyalgia symptoms.

-EULAR recommend this strongly.
-If you have tried exercise before, and made things worse, then it may be that you overdid it, or used the wrong exercises.
-A physiotherapist, particularly one with an interest in fibromyalgia, may be able to offer you guidance and advise on a suitable programme for your particular circumstances.
+EULAR recommends this strongly.
+A physiotherapist, particularly one with an interest in fibromyalgia, will be able to offer advice and guidance on suitable programmes for specific individuals.

 The aim is to exercise safely and without increased pain.
-A typical goal to aim for is to build up exercise to 4-5 times a week for at least 20 to 30 minutes a session, but it depends where you are starting from.
-It may take several months to build up to this level.
+A typical goal to aim for is to build up exercise to 4-5 times a week for at least 20 to 30 minutes a session, but it may take several months to build up to this level.

-Note: pain and stiffness can get worse for a short while when you first start on an exercise programme.
+Note: pain and stiffness can get worse for a short while when first starting on an exercise programme.

 Heated pool treatment with or without exercise